albertllousas/functional-domain-driven-design/README.md

 This exercise will give us an idea about the business workflows in terms of:

-- Aggregates: In our case, only one, `Loan Evaluation`, it will be reflected in the code.
+- Aggregates: In our case, only one, `Loan Application` and `Customer`, it will be reflected in the code.
 - Domain Events: **Things that happened in the domain that are relevant for the business, it does not mean that they will be events in our implementation, they could be events or just states in our model**.
 Some of them will be published to the outside world, the integration ones, committed events that occurred within our bounded context which may be interesting